3 Days 2 Nights Moderate Max 12 People

 ★★★★☆

 "I've done trekking in Nepal and northern Thailand — this was different in a way I didn't expect.
 It wasn't the landscape (which is beautiful), it was the access.
-Suoi Ho and Ma Tra are genuinely off the main tourist circuit; we saw one other trekking group in 3 days, and they were far below us on a different trail.
-The Red Dao herb market in Ta Phin on Day 3 is worth the whole trip on its own.
-One note: the Day 1 climb is steeper than the 'Moderate' rating suggests if you're not used to altitude."
+Suoi Ho, Ma Tra and the villages up around Suoi Thau and Ta Giang Phinh are genuinely off the main tourist circuit; we saw one other trekking group in 3 days.
+Ta Phin Cave and the Red Dao herbal medicine on Day 1 were a highlight on their own.
+One note: the Day 2 climb up to Phin Ho is steeper than 'Moderate' suggests if you're not used to altitude."

 Posted on TripAdvisor